paolosabatino/ens160/README.md

 # Power modes

-Before delving into simple and advanced usage and patterns, it is important to know that the ENS160 sensor has three modes of operation: **deep sleep**, **idle** and **standard**.
+Before delving into simple and advanced usage and patterns, it is important to know that the ENS160 chip has three modes of operation: **deep sleep**, **idle** and **standard**.

-The only mode that provides valid data is **standard**, which continuously reads the sensors and produces data to be read by end user.
+The only mode that provides valid data is **standard**, which continuously reads the sensors raw data and produces refined data to be read by end user.

-When in **standard** mode, the sensor also heats up due to the built-in heaters that are used to get accurate values from the sensors; this is also makes the chip require more power.
+When in **standard** mode, the chip also heats up due to the built-in heaters that are used to get accurate values from the sensors; this is also makes the chip require more power.

 This library provides methods to switch the chip from a mode into another.
 You can leverage such facility to implement different patterns of operation.
 This is particularly sensible when the ENS160 chip is physically mounted nearby other temperature/humidity sensors like AHT20 or BMP280.